quioteframework/quioteframework.github.io/src/content/docs/propulsion/reference/active-record.md

 echo $book->isDeleted(); // true

 // You can test and list the modified columns using isColumnModified() and getModifiedColumns()
-// The function uses fully qualified column names (i.e. of type BaseTableMap::TYPE_COLNAME)
+// The function uses fully qualified column names (i.e. of type BasePeer::TYPE_COLNAME)
 $book = new Book();
 $book->setTitle('War and Peace');
 echo $book->isColumnModified('book.ISBN'); // false